 END

-Now, to get the value from the output parameter, we need to declare a variable of the same data type as a parameter.
-After this, we need to pass the variable as an output parameter while executing.
+To get the value from the output parameter, we need to declare a variable of the same data type as a parameter.
+After this, we must pass the variable as an output parameter while executing.
 The script for this implementation is given below.

 DECLARE @x INT